 While these cats and dogs, when raised together, can often become friends and keep one another company, that doesn't mean it always works.
 There is also the possibility, that a grown dog may mistake a cat for prey.
-Here, our Companion Pet Clinic of Arizona team explains how to avoid this by setting your puppy and kitten up for success, and long happy life together.
+Here, our Companion Pet Clinic of Gold Canyon team explains how to avoid this by setting your puppy and kitten up for success, and long happy life together.

 The Best Breeds to Raise Together